Shirakumo/lichat-protocol/README.md

 ```

 Where `type` is the name of an update class, and `username` is the name of a user object. `t` represents "anyone" and `nil` represents "no one".
 The compound operators combine the expressions logically as sensible.
 The expressions within the rule are combined as by an `or` compound.

+### 3. General Interaction
+The client and the server communicate through `update` objects over a connection.
+Each such object that is issued from the client must contain a unique `id`.
+This is important as the ID is reused by the server in order to communicate replies.
+The client can then compare the ID of the incoming updates to find the response to an earlier request, as responses may be reordered or delayed.
+The server does not check the ID in any way-- uniqueness and avoidance of clashing is the responsibility of the client.
+Each update must also contain a `clock` slot that specifies the time of sending.
+This is used to calculate latency and potential connection problems.

+When an update is sent to a channel, it is distributed to all the users currently in the channel.
+When an update is sent to a user, it is distributed to all the connections of the user.
+When an update is sent to a connection, it is serialised to the wire according to the above wire format specification.
+The actual underlying mechanism that transfers the characters of the wire format to the remote host is implementation-dependant.

 ### 4 Connection
 #### 4.1 Establishment